Richard Sander: Early life and education

 Richard Sander was born on May 26, 1956, in Washington, D.C.
 He was raised in Northern Indiana.

 In 1978, Sander graduated magna cum laude from Harvard University with a Bachelor of Arts in social studies, then pursued graduate studies at Northwestern University, where he studied law and economics.
 He earned his Master of Arts in economics from Northwestern in 1995, his Juris Doctor degree from the Northwestern University Pritzker School of Law in 1988, and his Ph.D. in economics from the university in 1990.

 Career

 Following his undergraduate degree in social studies, Sander became involved with the federal Vista program working with a housing group on the south side of Chicago.
 During his graduate studies at Northwestern, Sander served on the board of the Rogers Park Tenants Committee and was involved in the election effort of Harold Washington, Chicago's first black mayor.
 Sander joined the UCLA School of Law faculty in 1989, and became a full professor there five years later.
 As in Chicago, in the 1990s Sander was involved in fair housing efforts in Los Angeles.
 He was the President of the Fair Housing Congress of Southern California, and in 1996 founded the Fair Housing Institute, helping City of Los Angeles design and implement its living wage law.
+Sander is chair of the University of California Initiative for Free Inquiry (UCIFI).